Blog Post

 Factors such as links (to and from) websites in the geographical area, reviews, and localised content help a business appear in local searches.

-On-page SEO is a branch of search engine optimisation within the website itself, as the phrase determines.
+On-page optimisation is a branch of search engine optimisation focused on the website itself, as the name suggests.

 A website must help search engines understand why it exists.
-Google rewards websites that make an effort to abide to search engine quality guidelines.
+Google rewards websites that make an effort to abide by search engine quality guidelines.

 Predominantly, search engines understand HTML (Hypertext Markup Language) – the standard language developed to build web pages and applications.
 Similar languages add functionality to comply with rules such as DRY (do not repeat yourself).

 Website builders add code to enable non-coders to make changes, which is less desirable.
-In saying that, website content management systems have their place, allowing website owners to make updates.
+That said, website content management systems have their place, allowing website owners to make updates.

 HTML elements like title tags and paragraph tags show search engines the most important parts of the page.
-HTML5 and schema markup are the standard ways to let search engines decipher the content.
+HTML5 and schema markup are the standard ways for search engines to interpret content.

-Let the visitor (and search engines) know what the page content consists of by using H1 tags at the beginning of the page.
+Let visitors (and search engines) know what the page content is by using H1 tags at the beginning of the page.
 The H1 tag should include the key phrase to help the page rank better.

 H2 tags, paragraphs, links and media need to be correctly tagged and positioned in the page hierarchy.

-Search engines expect a secure certificate on websites because it shows the website owner is protecting visitors.
+Search engines expect websites to have a secure certificate because it shows the website owner is protecting visitors.
 SSL certificates encrypt information transmitted between the server and the computer.

 Use informative answers, inspiring content, and good old entertainment to encourage search engines to rank the website well.
 Information is the basis for high rank.